manish-awtani/manish-awtani/README.md

 I build production-scale apps that last.
 Passionate about problem solving, system design, and exploring ideas beyond code.
 Off the screen, you’ll find me on the basketball court or trekking new trails.
-Always a student of life, always learning.
+Always a student of life, an absolute learner.
 <!--   <li>☕ Support my caffeine addiction (because great code runs on coffee, not just logic).</li> -->